mui/mui-x/docs/data/data-grid/editing-legacy/editing.md

 ### Start editing

-If a cell is editable and has focus, any of the following interactions will start the edit mode of the corresponding row:
+You can start editing a cell using any of the following interactions:

 - A <kbd class="key">Enter</kbd> keydown
 - A double click on the cell